Iosra Abdelaziz

-Iosra Abdelaziz (born 7 December 1999 in Segrate) is a retired Italian artistic gymnast.
+Iosra Abdelaziz (born 7 December 1999) is an Italian former artistic gymnast.
 She represented Italy at the 2014 Summer Youth Olympics and won the silver medal on the uneven bars.

-Junior career
+Junior gymnastics career

-Abdelaziz's international debut was at the 2014 International Gymnix in Montreal, and she won a bronze medal with the Italian team.
-She also won a team bronze medal at the City of Jesolo Trophy, and additionally, she placed fifth on bars and eighth in the all-around.
-At the Munich Friendly she won a bronze medal in the all-around and with the team.
-At the Junior European Championships, she helped the Italian team place fifth.
-Then, she won the silver medal in the all-around behind Elisa Meneghini at the National Championships in addition to a bronze on the floor exercise.
+Abdelaziz's international debut was at the 2014 International Gymnix in Montreal where she won a bronze medal with the Italian team.
+She also won a team bronze medal at the City of Jesolo Trophy.
+Additionally, she placed fifth on bars and eighth in the all-around.
+At the Munich Friendly, she won a bronze medal in the all-around and with the team.
+Then at the Junior European Championships, she helped the Italian team place fifth.
+She finished 18th in the all-around during the qualification round, but she did not advance into the final due to the two-per-country rule.
+Then, she won the silver medal in the all-around behind Elisa Meneghini at the Italian Championships in addition to bronze on the floor exercise.

-Abdelaziz was selected to represent Italy at the 2014 Youth Olympics.
+Abdelaziz was selected to represent Italy at the 2014 Youth Olympics and was the youngest Italian athlete at the Games.
 She qualified fifth into the all-around final with a score of 53.150.
 In the all-around final, she finished sixth.
-She won the silver medal on the uneven bars, and she placed fourth on the balance beam and sixth on the floor exercise.
+She won the silver medal on the uneven bars behind Russia's Seda Tutkhalyan.
+She placed fourth on the balance beam and sixth on the floor exercise.